venkateshk111/terraform-beginners-guide/07-Terraform-Resources/README.md

             2. **Changes:** Terraform takes action to **make the actual state match the desired state**, which can involve **creating, updating, or deleting resources**.

-            3. **User Confirmation:** Before making any changes, Terraform shows you a summary of what it's about to do. it can be over-ridden with *auto-approve*
+            3. **User Confirmation:** Before making any changes, Terraform shows you a summary of what it's about to do.
+It can be over-ridden with *auto-approve*

             4. **User Approval:** You must confirm by typing "***yes***" when prompted to ensure you're aware of the changes.